saint1729/pas-appmaker/README.md

 or at runtime...

-`pas-appmaker --app-config /my/private/app-config Appname --ncpus --script --arguments --logging`
+`pas-appmaker --app-config /my/alternate/app-config Appname --ncpus --script --arguments --logging`

 ## Tutorial: Resources & Attributes

 These basic examples bring focus to the three ways App Maker will allow submitting users to request job resources and attributes.
+App Maker not only supports these very specific cases but any combination of these three cases as well.

 ### byForm